Acellera/htmd/doc/source/how-to/docking-poses.md

     all_scores[ligand_path] = scores
 ```

-For library screening you'd want a more featureful Vina wrapper (parallel docking, per-compound scoring) - this loop pattern handles small libraries (≤100 compounds) on a single workstation.
+For library screening you'd want a more featureful Vina wrapper (parallel docking, per-compound scoring); this loop pattern handles small libraries (≤100 compounds) on a single workstation.

 ### Re-score Vina poses with FFEvaluate